xloem/intellect/README.md

  - unlimited food for all
  - unlimited robotic servants for all
  - hence, no death, no danger, no hardship, no poverty, unless desired.

+[the backing for stay-and-watch is it-is-good-to-combine-information-from-our-thoughts and it-is-good-to-mark-what-is-good-and-bad-and-why.  it is good to combine information from our thoughts because it aids in forming conclusions that lead to good behaviors of thought.]
+	karl is valid to act as long as he defends this file, roughly. we must not break the speed of light before our civilization is wise. this is held by surrounding release-of-ai-solving-world-problems.
+		it is expected to relax the desire to break the speed of light.

 These are silly goals, and we will all realize it when we have them.
 It is safe to have them, and